The Magnetic Ground State of Atacamite Cu$_2$Cl(OH)$_3$: The Crucial Role of Frustrated Zigzag Chains Revealed by Inelastic Neutron Scattering: Conclusions

 LSWT calculations and INS measurements have revealed key insights into atacamite's magnetism in its long-range ordered phase.
 The mean-field-modified zigzag-chain model accurately reproduces the periodicity, intensity asymmetry, dispersion, and spin-wave gap observed in the INS data.
 The effective mean-field term $h$ estimates the frustrated interchain interaction strength and provides insight into the spin-wave gap through an order-by-disorder mechanism.

 In contrast, while prior DFT calculations for the dominant direct exchange couplings are consistent with high-temperature experimental results, they fail to account for the low-energy spin dynamics below the ordering temperature in a semiclassical LSWT treatment.
-This suggests that the full \subC{direct}\addC{isotropic}-exchange DFT model may be missing the subtleties required to capture the low-energy magnetic dynamics in a frustrated magnet.
-Frustration also enhances quantum effects, suppressing weaker interactions such as interchain couplings.
+This suggests that \subD{the full isotropic-exchange DFT model may be missing the subtleties required to capture the low-energy magnetic dynamics in a frustrated magnet.}\addD{the DFT+$U$ approach is unable to describe the magnetism across different energy scales with a single $U$ value in this complex and frustrated magnetic system.} Frustration also enhances quantum effects, suppressing weaker interactions such as interchain couplings.
 This has led to an effective energy scale separation between two distinct 1D-chain models.
 Nevertheless, by employing an effective model of a field-moderated zigzag chain, we successfully capture the essential features of the experimental dispersion relations and provide a reliable description of atacamite's low-energy magnetism. \addC{This way, we have uncovered the frustrated interchain exchange in atacamite leading to long-range magnetic order below its Néel temperature, and where the magnetic state is selected through order-by-disorder.
 In the light of the recent experimental results in high magnetic fields \cite{heinzeAtacamiteCu22025}, it seems to be this frustrated interchain coupling network which is effectively broken up when the Cu(2) spins are fully field polarized in magnetic fields beyond the quantum critical point.
 Numerical results here supported the scenario of an (effective) dimensional reduction of the spin system upon which long-range magnetic order is suppressed.}

 \addB{Through establishing the exchange interactions outside the sawtooth chain in more detail, an avenue is now opened for building a clearer picture of the field-induced transitions which depend on the spin dynamics connected to these subtler interactions.}